ianfletcher314/IanFletcherPortfolio/README.md

 This should put a copy of the repository into the directory you had chosen in step 1

 ## Usage
-This site should allow users to easily learn about the differnt web design projects Ian Fletcher has copleted.
+This site should allow users to easily learn about the differnt web design projects Ian Fletcher has completed.
 There is also a section where the user can learn more about Ian, and get in contact with him.

 ![alt text](assets/images/portfolio1.png)